-The areas available for leisure time activities include a fitness room, swimming pool, deck for sunbathing and a Crew Bar.
-At appointed hours you will be able to shop in the ship’s Gift Shop at special crew prices.
-The Crew Officer in cooperation with an elected Welfare Committee will be arranging crews’ entertainment like films, games, crew parties, soccer games, table tennis and other activities.
+The areas available for leisure time activities include a fitness room, plunge pool, deck for sunbathing and a crew bar.
+In the ship’s slop chest you can buy toiletries, snacks, beverages etc. Crew Officer in cooperation with an elected Welfare Committee will be arranging crews’ entertainment like films, games, crew parties, soccer games, table tennis and other activities.
 At the beginning of every cruise, you will receive a Crew Activity Calendar which lists all the upcoming events for the cruise.

 SIGNING ON THE SHIP

 Immediately upon boarding the ship, you will be required to “sign on” in the Crew Accountant’s office.
-You will hand in your passport, medical papers & employment agreement.
-You will receive your crew card.
-Your crew card is your identification and must be carried with you at all times when going ashore and boarding the ship.
+You will hand in your passport, seaman’s book (if you have), required safety training certificates, medical papers and employment agreement.
+You will then receive a crew card, which is your identification and must be carried with you at all times when going ashore and boarding the ship.